r3stl355/gimme-azure-creds/README.md

 - A user account in an Azure Databricks workspace
 - Domain name of the Azure Databricks workspace, e.g. `adb-xxx.azuredatabricks.net`
 - Tenant ID in Azure AD
 - Databricks-managed (_not_ Azure Key Vault backed) secret scope in which to store the tokens.
-You should ensure that only you have access to this secret scope.
+You should ensure that only you have access to this secret scope using the secret scope ACLs documented [here](https://docs.microsoft.com/en-gb/azure/databricks/security/secrets/secret-scopes#scope-permissions).

 ## Setup